runtimeverification/k-vs-coq-language-frameworks/README.md

 ## Pre-requisites

 In order to compile and run the examples, you need to have both K and Coq properly installed in your system.
-Refer to ... and ... for installation instructions.
+Refer to [K's repository](https://github.com/kframework/k) and [Coq's documentation](https://coq.inria.fr/opam-using.html) for installation instructions.

-Once installed, make sure that you update the Make file of the K specification located at `k/Makefile` so that `$K_HOME` is set to point to the home folder of where K is installed in your system.
+Once installed, make sure that you update the Make file of the K specification located at `k/Makefile` so that `$K_HOME` is set to point to the directory where K is installed in your system.
+For example, if you downloaded K to `~/tools/k`, update the line in `k/Makefile` that begins with `$K_HOME` so that its value is exactly `~/tools/k`.

 ## Running the Verification Tasks

-Once you have K and Coq installed, and `$K_HOME` is properly set, you may compile all the example's files  and run the verification tasks by issuing the following command at the root of this repository:
+Once you have K and Coq installed, and assuming `$K_HOME` is properly set, you may compile all the example's files  and run the verification tasks by issuing the following command at the root of the repository (the directory of this README):

 ```
 make all
 ```

-This first compiles the K version of the example and then verifies the specification of SUM.
-Then, it compiles the Coq version of the example, which includes proving that SUM satisfies its specification.
+This first compiles the K version of the example and then verifies the specification of SUM against it.
+Make will then compile the Coq version of the example, which includes proving in Coq that SUM satisfies its specification.

 If you wish to re-run these tasks, do a `make clean` to start afresh before running `make all` again.
+See the individual sub-directories for further options for running these tasks.

+## Help and Feedback

+Feel free to report GitHub issues or to contact us at: [contact@runtimeverification.com](contact@runtimeverification.com).